-8. Select language used for processing recorded sessions.
+- 8. Select language used for processing recorded sessions. - 9.
+In the Notes field, enter a message to User Portal users.

-- 9. In the Data retention section, define automatic data removal settings. - Select Override global retention settings option to set different retention values for connections established using this account. - Change the global parameter value or uncheck the Delete session data option to exclude sessions from retention mechanism. - In the Move session data to external storage after, define the number of days after which the session data will moved to external storage device. - 10.
-In the Permissions section, add users allowed to manage this object. - 11.
-In the Server section, assign the account to a server by selecting it from the Server drop-down list. - 12.
+- 10. In the Data retention section, define automatic data removal settings. - Select Override global retention settings option to set different retention values for connections established using this account. - Change the global parameter value or uncheck the Delete session data option to exclude sessions from retention mechanism. - In the Move session data to external storage after, define the number of days after which the session data will moved to external storage device. - 11.
+In the Permissions section, add users allowed to manage this object. - 12.
+In the Server section, assign the account to a server by selecting it from the Server drop-down list. - 13.
 From the Replace secret with drop down list in the Credentials, select desired option.